 Figure 15, Figure 16, and Figure 17 show the hazard maps for PGA, SA(0.2s), and SA(1.0s), respectively, computed on rock for 10% and 2% POE in 50 years.
 In all cases, the hazard is highest near the fastest moving crustal faults: the Septentrionale fault in the north of the Dominican Republic, and the Enriquillo-Plantain Garden fault system that bisects the peninsula in the southwest of Haiti.
-Along these faults, PGA reaches 0.6 - 0.8g and 1.2 - 1.7g with 10% and 2% POE, respectively, in 50 years.
+Along these faults, PGA reaches 0.5 - 0.7g and 1.0 - 1.5g with 10% and 2% POE, respectively, in 50 years.
 Away from the major faults, the hazard is lower but persistent.
 PGA exceeds 0.2 and 0.4g for 10% and 2% POE, respectively, in 50 yrs across the majority of the island.
 The lowest hazard is in west-central Haiti.
 These patterns persist for SA(0.2s) and SA(1.0s).
 The highest intensity measure levels (IMLs) are computed for SA(0.2s), exceeding 3.0g along the faults with 2% POE in 50 years.

-Figure 18 shows the hazard curves for four major cities in the Dominican Republic - Santo Domingo (the capital), Santiago de los Caballeros (herein also called "Santiago"), Bonoa, and Bani - and Port-au-Prince, the capital of Haiti.
+Figure 18 shows the hazard curves for four major cities in the Dominican Republic - Santo Domingo (the capital), Santiago de los Caballeros (herein also called "Santiago"), Bonoa, and Bani - and Port-au-

+Prince, the capital of Haiti.
 This depiction shows how the relative hazard among the cities varies based on the considered probability of exceedance (i.e., the return period of the IMLs).
 The hazard curves are the means for six intensity measure types (IMTs) computed on reference rock.
-For all IMTs, the annual POEs for very low IMLs are comparable in all cities except Port-au-Prince, for which the POEs are slightly lower.
-Notably, at the highest POEs for each IMT, the IMLs are lowest in Port-au-Prince and Santiago, close to where the hazard maps showed the highest hazard; on the other hand, for the two POEs indicated in the figures, the IMLs are highest in these cities.
+For all IMTs, the annual POEs for very low IMLs are comparable in all cities except Port-au-Prince, for which the POEs are slightly lower, which, notably, is close to where the hazard maps showed the highest hazard; on the other hand, for the two POEs indicated in the figures, the IMLs are highest here and in Santiago.
 This suggests a significant contribution by infrequent moderate to high magnitude earthquakes on the nearby crustal faults (described with the hazard maps) to the hazard computed for these POEs.